 - Guided Project: Analyzing Startup Fundraising Deals From Crunchbase

-Like all our paths, the data engineering path will be a continuous iterative rollout — we'll keep adding more missions and courses over the course of the year!
+Like all our paths, the data engineering path will be a continuous iterative rollout — we’ll keep adding more lessons and courses over the course of the year!

-Our tech team have been hard at work as they continue to make code running faster and improve the stability of our various mission types, making your learning experience better.
+Our tech team have been hard at work as they continue to make code running faster and improve the stability of our various lesson types, making your learning experience better.